Search for a command to run...

 This is actually more common than death – and often more disruptive.
 Without the right documents, your family must petition a court for guardianship (months of delays, thousands in fees) just to pay your bills or make medical decisions.

-The Complete plan ($449) includes three documents that prevent this:
+Your plan includes three documents that prevent this:

 These take effect immediately when needed – no court involvement, no waiting.